ericholiveira/studio/README.md

 Studio works with any web framework.

-Here i`m going to put just a basic hello world with express, on [examples](https://github.com/onstagejs/studio/tree/master/examples) folder you can see the best pratices and more pratical examples ( with promises, errors, filters...)
-Hello World with Express, Restify , Koa or Hapi :
+Here i`m going to put just a basic hello world with express, on [examples](https://github.com/onstagejs/studio/tree/master/examples) folder you can see the best pratices and more pratical examples ( with promises, errors, filters...) with Express, Restify , Koa or Hapi :
 ```js
 var express = require('express');
 var Studio = require('studio'); //require Studio namespace